 Shaktism (Skt: Śāktaṃ : doctrine of energy) is a hinduist tradition wherein the metaphysical reality is considered feminine and the Devi is supreme.
 The variety of goddesses are all considered as aspects of the same supreme goddess(Mahashakti or Parashakti).

-The sub-traditions within Shaktism range from those focussed on gracious Lakshmi to fierce Kali.
-Some sub-traditions associate their goddess therefore with Shiva or Vishnu.
+The sub-traditions within Shaktism range from those focussed on gracious Lakshmi up to the fierce Kali.
+Some sub-traditions associate their goddess therefore with forms of Shiva or Vishnu.

 The Devi Mahatmya in particular, is considered in Shaktism to be as important as the Bhagavad Gita for Hinduism.